-Located right in the centre of town, the zoo is a beautiful and calm place, beautifully designed to
+Located right in the centre of town, the zoo is a beautiful and calm place, beautifully designed to give its residents space and realistic natural habitats to live in, grow and produce their young.

 History of the Zoo